ARQ: A Mixed-Precision Quantization Framework for Accurate and Certifiably Robust DNNs: Introduction

-\textbf{Our Work: ARQ.} We present ARQ, the first mixed-precision quantization technique that can incorporate certified robustness in the optimization objective and handle state-of-the-art vision DNNs and datasets.
-ARQ's algorithm takes a pre-trained DNN and encodes a reinforcement learning (RL) problem that searches for \emph{\mbox{quantization} policies} -- the bit-widths of the weights/activations of all layers in the DNN -- that (1)~preserve DNN's accuracy, (2)~improve its certified robustness, and (3)~reduce the model's computation cost and/or size.
-This design allows ARQ to support mixed-precision quantization (MPQ), in which the weights in each layer can be quantized with different bit-widths, thus giving fine-grained \mbox{control over possible policies.}
+{\bf Our Work: ARQ.} We present ARQ, the first mixed-precision quantization framework that incorporates the analysis for certified robustness in the optimization objective and can handle state-of-the-art vision DNNs and datasets.
+ARQ's algorithm takes a pre-trained DNN and automatically searches for \emph{\mbox{quantization} policies} -- the bit-widths of the weights/activations of all layers in the DNN -- that (1)~preserve the DNN's accuracy, (2)~improve its certified robustness, and (3)~reduce the model's computation cost and/or size.
+This design allows ARQ to support mixed-precision quantization (MPQ), in which weights in each layer can be quantized with different bit-widths, thus giving fine-grained \mbox{control over possible policies.}

 The key insight behind ARQ is that the optimization for both accuracy and robustness aims to maximize the DNN's \emph{certified radius}, which characterizes all the slightly perturbed inputs that the DNN classifies with the same label as the non-perturbed input.
-This optimization objective fits well within the RL framework and randomized smoothing is able to give probabilistic guarantees for state-of-the-art visual inputs (e.g., ImageNet).
-Moreover, the design of ARQ's algorithm makes it possible to leverage recent approaches for incremental analysis of certified robustness to further speed up the quantization policy search.
+We use a common reinforcement learning (RL) framework to define the bitwidth search procedure.
+This optimization objective fits well within the RL framework and randomized smoothing is able to give probabilistic guarantees for state-of-the-art visual inputs (e.g., the size of ImageNet images).
+Moreover, the design of ARQ's algorithm makes it possible to leverage recent approaches for incremental analysis of certified robustness~\cite{IRS} to further speed up the quantization policy search.

-We compare \Tool{} with existing searching and learning-based mixed-precision quantizers that only optimize for accuracy.
+We compare \Tool{} with existing searching and learning-based mixed-precision quantizers.
+None of them can optimize for {certified robustness}.
 The baselines include RL-based HAQ~\citep{wang2019haq}, integer programming-based LIMPQ~\citep {tang2023mixedprecision}, differentiable algorithm NIPQ~\citep{shin2023nipqnoiseproxybasedintegrated}, Hessian-based HAWQ-V3~\citep{yao2021hawqv3dyadicneuralnetwork} and fixed-precision quantization PACT~\citep{choi2018pact}.
-We considered three DNN architectures commonly used in quantization studies: ResNet-20 on CIFAR-10, ResNet-50 on {ImageNet, and MobileNetV2 on ImageNet.}
+We evaluated four DNN architectures commonly used in literature: ResNet-20 convolutional DNN and ViT-tiny vision transformer on CIFAR-10, and ResNet-50 and {MobileNetV2 convolutional DNNs on ImageNet.}